 Implementing Network Security

-Having the appropriate network visibility is key to understanding network performance and implementing network security components.
-Now, much of the technology used in the network performance world, such as Netflow, is very much security-focused.
-There is a challenging landscape, we have workloads moving to the cloud without monitoring or any security plan.
-We need to find a solution to have visibility over these clouds and on-premise application without having to refactor the entire monitoring and security stack.
+Appropriate network visibility is critical to understanding network performance and implementing network security components.
+Much of the technology used in the network performance, such as Netflow, is very much security-focused.
+There is a challenging landscape; workloads move to the cloud without monitoring or any security plan.
+We need to find a solution to have visibility over these clouds and on-premise application without refuting the entire monitoring and security stack.

-The challenge we have is that the network is complex and is always changing.
-And we have seen this with WAN monitoring along with the issues that can arise from routing convergence.
-This may not comes in the form of a hardware refresh, but from a network software perspective is changing constantly and needs to keep dynamic.
-If you don’t have full visibility while the network changes, this will result in different security blind spots.
+Our challenge is that the network is complex and constantly changing.
+And we have seen this with WAN monitoring and the issues that can arise from routing convergence.
+This may not come as a hardware refresh, but from a network software perspective is constantly changing and needs to keep dynamic.
+If you don’t have complete visibility while the network changes, this will result in different security blind spots.

 Implementing Network Security.